NikitaCartes/Optimized-Cushions/README.md

 ![image](images/example.png)

 ## Compatibility
+**If you encounter any incompatibility**, please create an issue or send me a message on the Discord server.
+Thanks!

 - **Vanilla-safe** — no protocol or save changes.
 The client half works on vanilla servers, and the server half serves vanilla clients.
 - **Sodium** — supported: cushions are baked into Sodium chunk meshes just like on vanilla.
 The **server** optimizations work with or without it.